gurjant31/EHND-activities/README.md

 ## Getting Started

 These instructions provide you details to complete each activity and required report documents.
-Flow each step documented in this repo.
+Follow each step documented in this repo.
 Google can be a good resource.
 You are free to use any tools you see fit for your requirement.

 ```